cesarsotovalero/cesarsotovalero.github.io/_pages/races.md

 # Results

 I started to run since I was a child.
-Here are the results of my races in Stockholm.
+Here are the results of some of my races in Stockholm.

 | Race           | Distance | Time     | Date | Proof                                                                                           |
 |----------------|----------|----------|------|-------------------------------------------------------------------------------------------------|